 And Places of Interest That Make Jiufen Become Famous

-From the best of my knowledge, Jiufen is not only engaging with beautiful old houses, but an ideal place as a background for a number of movies.
-Hence, I’m gonna share 4 places that 3 of them that used to be backgrounds for movies.
+From the best of my knowledge, Jiufen is not only engaging with beautiful old houses but an ideal place as a background for a number of movies.
+Hence, I’m gonna share 4 places, in which 3 of them used to be backgrounds for movies.
 Another is the best place for people who are in love with tea.

 1. In 1989, the movie “A City of Sadness” was filmed in Jiufen.
 Soon after the premiere, the movie brought fame to this land.
 It made the village one of the top tourist attractions in Taiwan.
 People can find the nostalgic feelings of the movie via coffee shops, souvenir ones in there.

-2. 12 years later, Jiufen had the international prestige after the anime “Spirited Away”, filmed by Japanese director Mizayaki.
-Many parts in the village, which were used as the background in the anime, attract a lot of tourists to take photos.
+2. 12 years later, Jiufen had international prestige after the anime “Spirited Away”, filmed by Japanese director Mizayaki.
+Many parts of the village, which were used as the background in the anime, attract a lot of tourists to take photos.

 3. If you are a fan of tea, having a hot cup of tea on Earless Teapot mountain while eating traditional Taiwanese cookies, overseeing the rest of the village from above will definitely satisfy your hobby.

 4. Another ideal place that you guys should pay a visit to is Amei Tea House.
 Visiting and checking this place is the must-do thing that young people prefer to do when visiting Jiufen.
 The tea shop is famous as it is the signature image of Jiufen on Google.
-Additionally, it was a place where the movie “On Air” filmed in the village.
-This shop will cater you a set of the hot teapot with two or three dishes of local cookies.
+Additionally, it was a place where the movie “On Air” was filmed in the village.
+This shop will cater to you a set of hot teapots with two or three dishes of local cookies.
 You can enjoy them while snapping tons of photos in such a “hot” destination in Jiufen.
-A set of hot teapot costs about $15 for each.
+A set of hot teapots costs about $15 for each.

-Overall, I don’t know what to say to sum-up everything, actually.
+I don’t know what to say to sum up everything, actually.
 But let’s get lost in Jiufen, and we will all enjoy the best travel moments of that fairyland.
+Have a great trip!